tlevine/dada.pink/__33__/oakland-welfare.rst

 live at the same address.

 Like with income, I have no idea how to determine your household size.

+Eligibility is also based on other things, but income and household size are by far the most common and most confusing criteria.

 With all the fancy language that I'm seeing in these welfare programs, I get the impression that the government could claim that you are cheating the system